Limbo With the Functions of Your Limbic System

 Functions of Your Limbic System and The Basal Ganglia

 This area is an entire system within itself located deep in the frontal lobes.
 It organizes motor behavior by controlling your physical movements and inhibiting your potential movements until it gets the instructions to carry them out, based on the circumstances that you are in.
-The basal ganglia also participates in: rule-based habit learning; choosing from a list of potential actions; stopping yourself from undesired movements and permitting acceptable ones; sequencing; motor planning; prediction of future movements; working memory; and attention.
+The basal ganglia also participate in: rule-based habit learning; choosing from a list of potential actions; stopping yourself from undesired movements and permitting acceptable ones; sequencing; motor planning; prediction of future movements; working memory; and attention.